Solar power in Canada

 Historically, the main applications of solar energy technologies in Canada have been non-electric active solar system applications for space heating, water heating and drying crops and lumber.
-In 2001, there were more than 12,000 residential solar water heating systems and 300 commercial/ industrial solar hot water systems in use.
+In 2001, there were more than 12,000 residential solar water heating systems and 300 commercial/industrial solar hot water systems in use.
 These systems presently comprise a small fraction of Canada's energy use, but some government studies suggest they could make up as much as five percent of the country's energy needs by the year 2025.

 Photovoltaic (PV) cells are increasingly used as standalone units, mostly as off-grid distributed electricity generation to power remote homes, telecommunications equipment, oil and pipeline monitoring stations and navigational devices.
 The Canadian PV market has grown quickly and Canadian companies make solar modules, controls, specialized water pumps, high-efficiency refrigerators and solar lighting systems.

 Grid-connected solar PV systems have grown significantly in recent years and reached over 1.8 GW of cumulative installed capacity by the end of 2014.

 Solar potential

 Canada has plentiful solar energy resources thanks to its large area.
 Regions of high solar potential based on global horizontal irradiation being located in the British Columbia Interior, southern Alberta, southern Saskatchewan, southern Manitoba, Ontario, southern Quebec, New Brunswick, southern Nova Scotia, and western Prince Edward Island.
 The regions of highest solar potential are located in southern extremes of Alberta, Saskatchewan, and Ontario.

 However, the country has a relatively low level of solar irradiance due to its high latitude.
-This, combined with cloud cover, results in a low 6% capacity factor, compared to a 15% capacity factor in the United States.
+This, combined with cloud cover, results in a low 6% capacity factor, compared to a 15% capacity factor in the United States for solar power generators.

 The northern territories have a smaller solar potential, and less direct sunlight, because of their even higher latitude.
 The National Energy Board predicts that solar electricity will grow to be 1.2% of the country's total energy production by 2040.